-The University also offers ongoing prevention and awareness campaigns for students, staff and faculty, including the information provided during the primary prevention and awareness programs as described above.
+The university also offers ongoing prevention and awareness campaigns for students, staff and faculty, including the information provided during the primary prevention and awareness programs as described above.

-SEXUAL MISCONDUCT AND OTHER FORMS OF GENDER BASED DISCRIMINATION that includes sex-based harassment (gender-based or sexual harassment), stalking, dating or domestic violence, and sexual assault.
-Sexual Misconduct is a form of sex discrimination.
-It is a violation of Title IX of the Education Amendments Act, is strictly prohibited by University policy and if occurs, may subject the perpetrator or responsible party to discipline, up to and including expulsion, job termination, criminal prosecution and/or civil penalties.
-University policies that prohibit discrimination and sexual misconduct are intended to protect and apply to all persons in our University community, regardless of gender, sexual orientation, gender identity/expression, race, national origin, (including citizenship or alien status) color, religion, status as a person with a disability, or veteran's status
+THE UNIVERSITY OF UTAH'S POLICY ON SEXUAL MISCONDUCT AND OTHER FORMS OF GENDER BASED DISCRIMINATION is a form of sex discrimination.
+It is a violation of Title IX of the Education Amendments Act, is strictly prohibited by university policy and if occurs, may subject the perpetrator or responsible party to discipline, up to and including expulsion, job termination, criminal prosecution and/or civil penalties.
+University policies that prohibit discrimination and sexual misconduct are intended to protect and apply to all persons in our university community, regardless of gender, sexual orientation, gender identity/expression, race, national origin, (including citizenship or alien status) color, religion, status as a person with a disability, or veteran's status.
+The university is obligated to investigate reports of sexual misconduct that occur on campus or that affect campus environment.
+For example, if a student reports that another student, employee, or other university participant sexually assaulted him/her - even if the assault was committed off-campus - because the victim may feel unsafe or unable to continue to participate in his/her academic endeavors because of the alleged assault, ongoing harassment, or fear of retaliation.
+The university will take appropriate measures to mitigate ongoing concerns of safety and harassment and will investigate and resolve such matters pursuant to Policy 5-210.